Best Types of Crossbow Bolts For Your Needs

 Black Eagle Executioner Review

-If you are on a budget and want the best value for your money, I highly recommend the Black Eagle Executioner.
+For those on a budget seeking the best value, I strongly recommend the Black Eagle Executioner.
 They are dead straight, come in a twelve-pack, and with the right broadhead and nock, can give you some serious penetration.
-Each 12-pack is also spine matched, so you can expect consistent performance from every bolt.
+Each 12-pack is also spine-matched, so you can expect consistent performance from every bolt.

-It also comes with a brass Executioner tip insert and, when coupled with the bolt, can crush bone and cartilage to hit the kill zone.
-I honestly didn’t expect these bolts to do much since they’re fairly light when compared to the others on the list, but I was very impressed when I used it on a Whitetail hunt.
+It also comes with a brass executioner tip insert which, when paired with the bolt can crush bone and cartilage to hit the kill zone.
+Despite being fairly light compared to others on the list, I was pleasantly surprised by their performance during a Whitetail hunt.

-Now technically you can get cheaper bolts like the Barnett Outdoors Carbon Crossbow Bolts.
-For me at least, a good budget crossbow bolt is not the cheapest bolt on the market but the one that offers the best value for money.
+Now, you can get cheaper options like the Barnett Outdoors Carbon Crossbow Bolts, but I believe a good budget crossbow bolt isn’t necessarily the cheapest.
+Instead, it’s the one that offers the best value for money.
 We can only really use the Barnett Outdoors Carbon with a few Barnett models and is not as sturdy as the Executioner.
-Because the Executioner is more versatile and has a stronger build, that’s my pick for this category.
+Because the Executioner is more versatile and has a stronger build, it’s my pick for the best budget crossbow bolt on my list.

 Black Eagle Executioner Pros and Cons